 When the condo first launched back in the early 2000s, its $800 psf price was considered expensive.
 But look at how Marina Bay has transformed today; along with it, the average price of a unit at The Sail @ Marina Bay is close to $1800 psf, with bay-facing units crossing the $2000 psf mark.
 We’re talking more than a 100% increment!

-Note: The transformation of an area is a process that could easily span more than a decade, which means you’ll need to have the holding power (and the patience!) to maximise your property’s capital appreciation potential.
+Note that the transformation of an area is a process that could easily span more than a decade, which means you’ll need to have the holding power (and the patience!) to maximise your property’s capital appreciation potential.

 3. Demand and supply